 Based on the research and comparison with other funds, the Board believes that with a little more risk improved returns can be achieved that will see the reserves grow into the future, while at the same time provide for enhanced industry good funding in the medium term.
 A background document on the review of the investment strategy and proposed changes is available below.

-Parallel with the investment strategy review is a review of the New Zealand Meat Board’s Reserves Policy.
+Parallel with the investment strategy review a review of the New Zealand Meat Board’s Reserves Policy was also conducted.
 Legislative requirements under the Meat Board Act 2004 require the New Zealand Meat Board to have and comply with its Reserves Policy which outlines what and how New Zealand Meat Board is to provide for, and make available its investment funds.
-Below is the link to the proposed new Reserves Policy with the changes marked up for ease of reference.
+Information relating to the current Reserves Policy can be accessed here.

 See below for the relevant consultation documents: